 MOD CME/15/4#10902

 2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
-They also set rules applicable to administrations*.
+They require Member States to ensure that administrations and operating agencies engaged in international telecommunications comply with the provisions of the ITRs.

 Reasons: This proposal not only defines the area of application of the ITRs, but also obliges Member States to impose the Regulations on national operators in the provision of international telecommunication services.